mklarqvist/tomahawk/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ![screenshot](tomahawk.png)
-## Fast calculation of LD in large-scale cohorts
+## Fast genetics in large-scale cohorts
+Tomahawk efficiently compress genotypic data by exploiting intrinsic genetic properties and we describe algorithms to directly query, manipulate, and explore this jointly compressed representation in-place.
+We represent genotypic vectors as fixed-width run-length encoded (RLE) objects with the five highest bits encode for phasing, allele A and allele B and the remainder as the number of runs.
+The word size (`uint8_t`, `uint16_t`, `uint32_t`, or `uint64_t`) of RLE entries is determined by the number of samples in the matrix during run-time.
+Tomahawk has three primary internal functions: 1) iterate over RLE entries; 2) divide compressed genotypic vectors into groups; 3) computing the inner product of compressed genotypic vectors.

-Tomahawk efficiently represents genotypic data by exploiting basic genetic properties and we directly query this compressed representation to calculate linkage disequilibrium for all pairwise alleles/genotypes in large-scale cohorts.
-In order to achieve speed, Tomahawk combines primarily two efficient algorithms exploiting different concepts: 1) low genetic diversity, and 2) the large memory registers on modern processors.
-The first algorithm directly compares run-length encoded representation of genotypes from two vectors.
-The other precomputes the run-length encodings as 1-bit encodings and use SIMD-instructions to directly compare two bit-vectors.
-This algorithm also exploits the relatively low genetic diversity within species.
+We describe efficient algorithms to calculate genome-wide linkage disequilibrium for all pairwise alleles/genotypes in large-scale cohorts.
+In order to achieve speed, Tomahawk combines primarily two efficient algorithms exploiting different concepts: 1) low genetic diversity and 2) the large memory registers on modern processors.
+The first algorithm directly compares RLE entries from two vectors.
+The other transforms RLE entries to bit-vectors and use SIMD-instructions to directly compare two such bit-vectors.
+This second algorithm also exploits the relatively low genetic diversity within species using implicit heuristics.
 Both algorithms are embarrassingly parallel.

-The current format specifications (v.0) for `TWK`,`TWI`,`TWO`,`TOI`, and `TGZF` are available [TWKv0](spec/TWKv0.pdf)
+The current format specifications (v.0) for `TWK`,`TWI`,`TWO`,`TOI`, `LD`, and `TGZF` are available [TWKv0](spec/TWKv0.pdf)

-Marcus D. R. Klarqvist (<mk21@sanger.ac.uk>)
+Marcus D. R. Klarqvist (<mk819@cam.ac.uk>)

 ### Installation instructions
 For modern x86-64 CPUs with `SSE4.2` or later, just type `make` in the `build`